As leaders, we can start thinking about doing these five things for ourselves and our teams to avoid burnout.

 And then COVID happened.
 I am sure most people are sick and tired of hearing about COVID related stuff, but it struck me that we have gone through, and in many countries, continue to go through, is the greatest disruption of a generation.
 This disruption has transcended business, home life, family life, and well, just about everything.
 And it’s taken its toll.

 COVID created a lot of issues because people treated it like another business problem and started sprinting towards trying to solve it.
 This was exacerbated by the psychological windows of lockdown and Levels which bound the temporal concept of our experience.
-The reality is that people are still running.
-But they are trying to run a marathon at sprint pace.
+The reality is that people are still running and experience burnout.
+But they are trying to run a marathon at sprint pace

 I have been discussing with colleagues and clients how they are feeling and many have said they aren’t sleeping well and are over-tired.
 They are putting on weight, using alcohol to ‘self-medicate’, eating junk food because of the long hours and not really feeling like they are in control of their lives at present.
 Many are still trying to work out how to adjust to the new expectations of working from home and feeling like they need to work longer and longer hours.
 All of this is tiring.